rafael-g-depaulo/obsidian-vault/RPG/R20/Items/Spell Scrolls.md

 A spellcaster may attempt to learn the spell stored in the scroll, if they have that ability (All Casters have this ability, while Off-casters don't by default).
 The reader must already be able to learn spells from that circle (a level 1 caster can only learn scrolls that contain spells of first circle or cantrips).

 To attempt it the reader must spend 4 hours reading the scroll for each tier.
-At the end of this study (that can happen over multiple sessions), the reader makes an Arcana  check, with DC 14 + tier.
+They also spend 10g worth of magic incense every 4 hours.
+At the end of this study (that can happen over multiple sessions), the reader makes an Arcana  check, with DC 12 + tier.
 If they succeed, the reader learns that spell, and adds it to their spell list.

 ## Creating Spell Scrolls